Kauri Dieback Disease

 The Council has closed some tracks, can I still use the ones that are open?

-It is very important to keep people out of all the tracks because they will continue to spread the disease and thereby increase the scale of the problem by continuing to use them.
+It is very important to keep people on the upgraded tracks because if they go off track they will continue to spread the disease and thereby increase the scale of the problem.
+Please do not leave the track for any reason.

-Please respect the rāhui and stay out of the Waitākere Ranges and any other forests which have kauri.
+Please respect the rāhui and stay out of the closed areas of the Waitākere Ranges and any other forests which have kauri.
 It is not safe for people to walk near kauri on inadequate track infrastructure.
 It will just result in the death of more trees.
 Thank you for your understanding and support.

 The Last Kauri